Core i3-1115GRE vs Core i5-6442EQ

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i3-1115GRE is the better fit.
+For streaming, content creation, and heavier multitasking, Core i3-1115GRE is the stronger fit.
 You are getting 2.3% better PassMark, backed by 2 cores and 4 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i3-1115GRE is the smarter buy by a wide margin for a fresh build.
-Core i3-1115GRE is 35.2% more expensive on MSRP at $338 MSRP versus $250 MSRP, and it gives you 2.3% better PassMark.
-Core i5-6442EQ only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2015 platform.
-Even with 32.1% better value on paper (17.9 vs 13.6 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on that older platform.
+Core i3-1115GRE is still the much better call for a fresh build.
+Core i3-1115GRE comes in 35.2% more expensive on MSRP at $338 MSRP versus $250 MSRP, and it still gives you a 1.0% average FPS lead across 50 shared CPU game tests in our data.
+Core i5-6442EQ only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2015 platform.
+Even with 32.1% better value on paper (17.9 vs 13.6 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on that older platform.

 Which one is more future-proof for 2026 and beyond?